Hossein-Fazel/gochat/README.md

 - **Simple Configuration**: Configure the server and ports using a `config.json` file.
 - **Cross-Platform**: Works on Windows, macOS, and Linux.

-## Project Structure

-├── chat.go
-├── client
-│   └── client.go
-├── config.json
-├── go.mod
-├── server
-│   └── server.go

-- **chat.go**: The main entry point of the application.
-It handles the configuration and starts the client and server.
-- **client/client.go**: Contains the client logic for sending messages and files.
-- **server/server.go**: Contains the server logic for receiving messages and files.
-- **config.json**: Configuration file for setting the server address and ports.

 ## Getting Started

 ### Prerequisites